 But in my experience, the only voices promoting AMP’s performance benefits are coming from inside Google.
 Most companies I’ve spoken with don’t consider “happier users” or “faster pages” the business case for AMP.
 (In fact, some have found that AMP pages perform worse than their own websites.)
-Rather, those companies use AMP to ensure their articles appear in the carousel that appears on Google’s search results, a carousel that only displays content published with AMP’s proprietary format—which then, in turn, drives more traffic to publishers’ content.
+Rather, those companies use AMP to ensure their articles appear in the carousel near the top of Google’s search results, a carousel that only displays content published with AMP’s proprietary format—which then, in turn, drives more traffic to publishers’ content.
 (At least, theoretically.)

 For site owners, choosing to forego AMP means sacrificing higher visibility in Google’s search results—which means they’re effectively required to use Google’s AMP format.
 In fact, many companies I’ve spoken with say they’re seeing a massive slice of their mobile traffic coming from AMP.
 And that number’s almost certain to grow, thanks to AMP’s prominence in Google’s mobile search results.